tongwu45/agentic-content-workflow/README.md

 The workflow is designed to simulate the kind of work involved in AI-native growth roles, where the goal is not just to write content, but to build repeatable systems that improve messaging quality over time.

+## Demo Notes

+This project is designed to support both live LLM API calls and a mock fallback mode for demo purposes.
+The fallback mode allows the workflow to run even when API quota or billing constraints are present, while still demonstrating workflow structure, prompt design, and iterative refinement.

 ## Why I Built This

 I built this project to demonstrate how LLM-based workflows can be used for: